sfu-bigdata/bd-glossary/Glossary.md

 ### GOODNESS OF FIT

 Summarizes how well the values observed in the data agree with those values expected by the model. [#processing](#processing)

+### Histogram

+A histogram is a graphical representation that organizes a group of data points into user-specified ranges.
+Similar in appearance to a bar graph, the histogram condenses a data series into an easily interpreted [#visualization](#visualization) by taking many data points and grouping them into logical, ordered ranges or bins. [#data-analysis](#data-analysis) [#lesson-05](#lesson-05)

 ### INFORMATION